-How to Create a Print Ready PDF
+How to Create a PDF for Book Publishing

 For instance: Arial is a common font, but there are hundreds of different versions of Arial, and our version might be a little different than yours.
 If our version is different than yours, some letters, symbols, or a font substitution can take place and end up distorting the flow of the text and layout when we print your book.

-Below we will show you how to create a good PDF file using a program called doPDF, and how to check to make sure your fonts are embedded.
-Make sure you have reviewed our Templates and Margins video, as well as our Cover Template video, before creating your PDF.
+If you are using an older version of Word, or using fonts that we do not have, you can use a program called doPDF.
+Below we will show you how to create a good PDF file using the doPDF printer.
+We have created some video tutorials to show you how to use the doPDF printer and how to check to make sure your fonts are embedded.
+Make sure you have reviewed our Templates and Margins video and our Cover Template video before creating your PDF.

 Keep in mind that you are taking one software format and converting it to another format.
 Whatever PDF conversion software you decide to use, please make sure to proof your PDF file very carefully before submitting your book printing order.